scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-four-2021-power-rankings/index.md

 >How TF do you get blanked 40-0..
 Texans need to start over

 Not a lot to say here.
-Tyreek Hill scored nearly half the points and Trond's team still lost by 10.
-Granted, that can happen when you start players that aren’t planning to take the field.
+Tyreek Hill scored nearly half the points, and Trond's team lost by 10.
+Granted, that can happen when you start players who aren't planning to take the field.
 Nyheim Hines went all-out with a -0.90 contribution.
-I think there’s some potential here but if Georgia Tech football has taught us anything over the years, it’s that trying the same thing that’s not working over and over again doesn’t work.
-Lots of games left but this team needs to shake some things up to light a rally spark
+There's some potential here, but if Georgia Tech football has taught us anything over the years, trying the same thing that's not working doesn't work.
+There are lots of games left, but this team needs to shake some things up to light a rallying spark

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |